hivenetes/ai-ml-bootstrapper/market-research-assistant/readme.md

 ## Project Structure

-- `app.py`: Main Streamlit application file.
+- `src/app.py`: Main Streamlit application file.
-- `crew_flow.py`: The main logic for the market research assistant.
+- `src/crew_flow.py`: The main logic for the market research assistant.
-- `product_research.py`: The logic for the product research task.
+- `src/product_research.py`: The logic for the product research task.
-- `competitor_research.py`: The logic for the competitor research task.
+- `src/competitor_research.py`: The logic for the competitor research task.
-- `comparison_report.py`: The logic for the comparison report task.
+- `src/comparison_report.py`: The logic for the comparison report task.
 - `requirements.txt`: List of dependencies.
 - `README.md`: This file.
-- `product_narsi.md`: The product information for Narsi.
+- `docs/product_narsi.md`: The product information for Narsi.
-- `agent_instructions.txt`: The instructions for the agents.
+- `docs/agent_instructions.txt`: The instructions for the agents.